saanvigarg11/cryptonite_taskphase_saanvi/Practicing_Piping.md

 ### 7. Grepping live output
 The pipe `|` operator is used to tranfer the output of a file(left hand side) to another file(right hand side).
-In this, /challenge/run which has the output (flag) is taken as the input for grep command, which hence prints the flag.
+In this, /challenge/run which has the output (flag file) is taken as the input for grep command, which then searches for pwn.college in the flag file and hence prints the flag.
 ```
 hacker@piping~grepping-live-output:~$ /challenge/run | grep pwn.college
 [INFO] WELCOME!
 This challenge makes the following asks of you: